VWO Insights

 3. ExtraWatch Pro

-Once known as the ‘Swiss army knife’ by virtue of offering a plethora of features like tracking clicks on links, gauging mobile-friendliness, and so on, ExtraWatch Pro WordPress heatmap plugin now stands amongst the top plugins that can be used to track visitor behavior trends.
+Once known as the ‘Swiss army knife’ by offering a plethora of features like tracking clicks on links, gauging mobile-friendliness, and so on, the ExtraWatch Pro WordPress heatmap plugin now stands amongst the top plugins that can be used to track visitor behavior trends.

 image of ExtraWatch Pro, a WordPress plugin